 I’ve never been a fan of mainstream super-hero stories, which strike me as nothing more than soap operas for boys.
 Rewritten, revamped, and resurrected over and over again, the characters always seem too perfect or too whiny for my tastes.
 Granted powers after a freak electrical storm, the five teenagers in the British show Misfits prove a welcome exception.
 Neither valiant nor particularly altruistic, they spend the first season saving their own skins after killing their juvy case worker in self-defense and the second, trying to decide whether they’ll save the world from some even less savoury super-beings.

-Every detail of the kids’ characterisation feels painfully real to me, from Nathan’s verbal carapace down to Kelly’s almost unintelligible East Midland accent (I recommend subtitles).
+Every detail of the kids’ characterisation feels painfully real to me, from Nathan’s verbal carapace down to Kelly’s almost unintelligible East Midland accent (I recommend turning on the subtitles).
 I also like that their respective powers match their personal circumstances.
 Devoid of Batman’s unwavering devotion or Spider-Man’s inferiority complex, Misfits tells of regular people dealing with an extraordinary situation.
-Love them or hate them, you can’t help but identify with them, which is more than I can say about everybody’s favorite Kryptonian.
+Love them or hate them, you can’t help but identify with them, which is more than I than say can say about everybody’s favorite Kryptonian.

-Because geeks enjoy both comic books and video games, there exist countless platformers, shooters, and brawlers about super-heroes.
+Because geeks enjoy both comic books and video games, there exist in the gaming industry countless platformers, shooters, and brawlers about super-heroes.
 However, few let you choose which character to play and what quest to follow.
-Released in 2004, City of Heroes grants you that exact level of control, providing everything you need to create the perfect hero: thousands of costumes, customizable superpowers, secret headquarters, and even the opportunity to team up with your friends.
+Released in 2004, City of Heroes grants you that exact level of control, providing everything you need to create the perfect super-hero: thousands of costumes, customizable superpowers, secret headquarters, and even the opportunity to team up with your friends.